 There are times when what you ordered is out of stock, so a bartender might say "Mi dispiace" which means "I'm sorry" in Italian.

 This is a good way of saying "See you soon" in Italian to a co-worker from Rome that you are probably going to see the next day.

 Delight your senses with an Italian speaker saying the phrase:

 Let's end with the best way to end a pleasant conversation politely.
 This is another way of saying "Goodbye" in Italian.

 Here's how a person from Italy would pronounce it:

-Once you start learning a few basic sentences in Italian you will have the knowledge to start your first Italian conversation.
-That’s why, at Mondly, we’ve created experiences that simulate real life conversations to get you speaking Italian in no time.
+Once you learn a few basic sentences in Italian, you will have the knowledge to start your first Italian conversation.
+That’s why, at Mondly, we’ve created experiences that simulate real-life conversations to get you speaking Italian in no time.

 Starting with the basics, we quickly lay a foundation for you to learn more complex Italian phrases and sentences.
 We gradually build your Italian knowledge so you get fluent faster than you could imagine.